CellMigrationLab/I2K_2024/README.md

 ## Hands-on with TrackMate and CellTracksColab

 ### Hands-On Task:
-In this demo we will create tracking settings to track objects in multiple movies and analyse the tracking results using CellTracksColab.

 ### If you want to test the tools during the workshop please do these before the workshop: